-- The 'last account activity' feature in Gmail can help you find out if and when someone accessed vour email without your knowledge.
-This feature shows you information about recent activity in Gmail, such as the IP addresses that accessed your mail, the associated location and the date and time of access. - We analyse your content to help us detect abuse such as spam, malware and illegal content. - information about requests to remove content from our services under Google's content removal policies or applicable law to assess the request, and to ensure transparency, improve accountability and prevent abuse and fraud in these practices.
+- Gmail users, stealing money from advertisers by fraudulently clicking on ads, or censoring content by launching a Distributed Denial of Service (DDoS) attack. - The "last account activity" feature in Gmail can help you find out if and when someone accessed your email without your knowledge.
+This feature shows you information about recent activity in Gmail, such as the IP addresses that accessed your mail, the associated location, and the date and time of access. - We analyze your content to help us detect abuse such as spam, malware, and illegal content. - information about requests to remove content from our services under Google's content removal policies or applicable law to assess the request, and to ensure transparency, improve accountability and prevent abuse and

-with specific products.

-- Personal information that you provide to us when you create a Google Account (like your name and password, phone number, date of birth or payment information). - Information that we collect as you use our services: - Information about your apps, browsers and devices. such as unique identifiers tied to the browser, application or device that you're using and information about the interaction of your apps, browsers and devices with our
+- manage information associated with specific products. - Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information). - Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers,

-- such as spam, malware and illegal content. - Detect, prevent or otherwise address fraud, abuse, security or technical issues with our services.
-For example, collecting and analysing IP addresses and cookie data to protect against automated abuse. - Protect against harm to the rights, property or safety of Google, our users or the public, including disclosing information to government authorities.
-For example, responding to legal process or enforceable requests from governments and courts to disclose data. after carefully reviewing each request to make sure that it satisfies applicable laws.
+- analyzing content to help us detect abuse such as spam, malware, and illegal content. - Detect, prevent, or otherwise address fraud, abuse, security, or technical issues with our services.
+For example, collecting and analyzing IP addresses and cookie data to protect against automated abuse. - Protect against harm to the rights, property or safety of Google, our users, or the public, including disclosing information to government authorities.
+For example, responding to legal process or enforceable requests from governments and courts to disclose data. after carefully reviewing each request to make